 Levamisole-adulterated cocaine vasculopathy was first described in the late 2000s following an increase in the lacing of cocaine with levamisole.

 In 2010, 80% of cocaine seized by US authorities was levamisole-adulterated [2,5].
 Levamisole-adulterated cocaine vasculopathy is exclusively reported in cocaine users, more often with chronic use and in those smoking and snorting contaminated cocaine [6,7].
 It can also occur when cocaine is injected.

 The average age of patients at presentation is 44 years old .
 Levamisole-adulterated cocaine vasculopathy is more prevalent in women, at a ratio of 1:3 .
 Patients carrying the major histocompatibility complex (MHC) class 1 human leukocyte antigen (HLA)–B27 are at risk of developing levamisole related agranulocytosis .

 The exact cause of levamisole-adulterated cocaine vasculopathy is unknown.
 It is associated with immune dysfunction.

-Retiform purpura are tender dusky purple papules with a non-blanching centre and an erythematous, irregular border .
-They appear about four days after using levamisole-adulterated cocaine.
+Retiform purpura are tender dusky purple papules, with a non-blanching centre and an erythematous, irregular border .
+They appear about 4 days after using levamisole-adulterated cocaine.
 The papules tend to be bilateral and symmetrically distributed.
 Affected sites may include: